denham-ed/sleuth/README.md

 ### Unfixed Bugs

 **Consecutive Draws**
 In the event of three consecutive draws, the draw-pile would effectively “overflow” causing the cards to spill over the central area used to convey messages to the user.
-However, with only sixteen cards and relatively narrow range of attributes, three consecutives draws is highly unlikely.
-It never occurred during testing or development, and I am satisfied that is currently acceptable edge-case.
+However, with only sixteen cards and a relatively narrow range of attributes, three consecutive draws are highly unlikely.
+It never occurred during testing or development, and I am satisfied that is currently an acceptable edge case.

 If more cards, or more attributes with a narrower range of values, were added to the game, this would need to be re-evaluated.
-One potential solution would be to limit the displayed draw pile as 4 cards and add text (eg. “+ 2 cards”).
+One potential solution would be to limit the displayed draw pile to 4 cards and add text (eg. “+ 2 cards”).

 ## Deployment